-Wendy was instrumental in the development of various community programs with local schools, senior’s groups, and volunteers.
+Wendy was the former Transcona BIZ Executive Director and was instrumental in the development of various community programs with local schools, senior’s groups, and volunteers.
 Most notable was her initiative of the Market Garden and its enhancements.
 Her commitment to everyone being included in the community made Transcona a better place to live and allowed her to shine.
 Wendy was always friendly with any member of the community who walked into the Biz office and always had time to chat about the community plans, programming or any other questions/concerns they might have.

 Wendy was a driving force behind the Transcona Square development including fundraising, acquiring sponsors, and introducing programming.
 The Transcona Square acts as a central meeting place for locals and events and may not have been the success it is without Wendy.
 Although Wendy will tell everyone it was really a collective effort from many people.

 2016 Tom Nesby